alfonsof/jclouds-examples/jcloudsblobstoredeleteblob/README.md

-# Apache jclouds BlobStore Delete Object Java example
+# Apache jclouds BlobStore Delete Blob Java example

 This folder contains a Java application example that handles BlobStore containers using [Apache jclouds](https://jclouds.apache.org/), the Java Multi-Cloud Toolkit, on: